ansible-lockdown/.github/readme.md

   - Assist in bringing your systems/platform into compliance through the use of [Ansible]
   - Audit your current system/platform using [Goss]

-- highly configurable to work with your systems
+- Highly configurable to work with your systems

 |||
 |--|--|